VOL. IV - APPENDIX F

 It is possible that James and Susannah's son Samuel Foster had married Jane Knight in 1839 (Reg Gen May 1839 Hailsham 7 455).
 In 1841, Samuel and Jane, both aged 20 were living at Hailsham.
 The census confirms Samuel was born in Hailsham.
 They had a one year old daughter:

-In 1851 Samuel was a 34 labourer living at 8 Cacklebury, Hailsham (next/with brother Caleb).
-He and his wife Jane, aged 33 had two sons
+In 1851 Samuel was a 34 labourer living at 8 Cacklebury, Hailsham (next to his brother Caleb).
+He and his wife Jane, aged 33 had three children,

 Their daughter Ann is not listed.
 Ann Foster, aged 10 and Elizabeth Foster, aged 1 were living with their grandparents, James Foster, aged 60 and Ruth Foster, aged 56.
 James is the wrong age to be "our" James, and it is also unclear what had happened to Susannah.
 In 1861 Samuel and Jane, both aged 44 were living at Downash, Hailsham with the following children: